Announcement of Opportunity:

 Support for this program is divided into two parts: logistical support, in which the AAS will subsidize portions of the overall expense of the proposed program, and direct support, in which funds will be provided to the PI to carry out the program.
 Logistical costs, though transparent to the proposer, are real costs to the AAS; for example, an additional reserved meeting room at an AAS meeting costs additional money and requires the expenditure of additional AAS staff time, for example, to aid in registration.

-Examples of what can and cannot be funded with this program:
+Examples of budgetary items that can and cannot be funded with this program:

 - Can be funded: